billthefarmer/blog/blog/content/post/2016-01-26-install-osx-el-capitan-on-a-pc-mbr.md

 I have since found you need to run the Clover EFI shell while doing a UEFI boot to get access to the bios boot menu items.

+### Later releases
+I couldn't get this to work on Sierra and High Sierra because the installer automagically creates a recovery partition which doesn't get transferred.
+So I have converted to UEFI, which works fine using the USB stick method.

  [1]: images/2016/01/El-Capitan.png
  [2]: images/2016/01/Clover.png
  [3]: images/2016/01/Screenshot.png